 Uber Litigation Ongoing

-Bloomberg Law recently reported that the state Department of Labor has been asking for roughly $650 million from Uber, the app-based ride-hailing company.
-The primary issue in the case s the classification of Uber’s drivers.
+Bloomberg Law recently reported that the state Department of Labor has been asking for roughly $650 million from Uber.
+The primary issue in the case is the classification of Uber’s drivers.
 The state of New Jersey wants to recover assessed disability and unemployment insurance payments, and interest, because it considers to be Uber employees.

-Uber and subsidiary Rasier LLC were assessed $523 million in past-due taxes in the past four years, according to the state Department of Labor and Workforce Development.
+Uber and its subsidiary Rasier LLC were assessed more than $500 million in past-due taxes in the past four years, according to the state Department of Labor and Workforce Development.

 However, the company is contesting the state’s assessment.